Energetics of three interacting mass-imbalanced bodies in a three-dimensional spherical harmonic trap: Overview of the Three-Body Problem

 In Section \ref{sec:Summation} we have derived the three-body relative wavefunction for general s-wave scattering length, $a_{\rm s}$, and general mass ratio, $\kappa$, in the form of an infinite sum, Eq. (\ref{eq:psi1}).
-However, it is possible to derive a closed form expression for the wavefunction using hyperspherical coordinates \cite{werner2006unitary,werner2008trapped}.
-In the unitary and non-interacting cases all of the quantum numbers can be obtained exactly.
+However, it is possible to derive a closed form eigenfunction of $\hat{H}_{\rm rel}$ using hyperspherical coordinates \cite{werner2006unitary,werner2008trapped}.
+Only in the unitary and non-interacting cases can the wavefunction be fully specified.
+Enforcing the Bethe-Peierls boundary condition leads to a transcendental equation that can be solved for one of the quantum numbers, $s_{nl}$, in the non-interacting and unitary regimes.

 We define the hyperradius, $R$, and the hyperangle, $\alpha$,